We’ve all heard of Habitat for Humanity. (I mean, if you hadn’t, you wouldn’t be reading this, would you?).

 As a result, families often live in rentals that are expensive, crowded or unsafe, presenting serious challenges for children, especially when they're forced to move frequently.

-The thing is, we know it doesn't have to be that way, and that's why we help families buy their first home by removing the down payment and customizing their mortgage payments to never be more than 25% of their income.
+We know it doesn't have to be that way, and that's why we help families buy their first home by removing the down payment and customizing their mortgage payments to never be more than 25% of their income.

 With that kind of financial stability, kids can put down roots and parents can start planning for the future.

 Brandy works at a major financial institution in Olds.
-Despite her solid job and decent wage, she had great difficulty getting ahead financially.
+Despite her solid job and steady wage, she had great difficulty getting ahead financially.
 Habitat's affordable home ownership program was the perfect solution for her.

 2. Are Habitat homes good quality?